cultivate-hfc/gfc-api-docs/source/includes/_prediction_sets.md

-id | integer | The id of the prediction set membership_id | integer | The id of the membership that submitted the prediction set question_id | integer | The id of the question that this prediction set belongs to rationale | string | The text of the rationale (if any) that the user submitted with the forecast predictions.id | integer | The id of the prediction predictions.answer_id | integer | The id of the answer this prediction belongs to
+id | integer | The id of the prediction set membership_id | integer | The id of the membership that submitted the prediction set question_id | integer | The id of the question that this prediction set belongs to discover_question_id | integer | The discover question id of the question that this prediction set belongs to rationale | string | The text of the rationale (if any) that the user submitted with the forecast predictions.id | integer | The id of the prediction predictions.answer_id | integer | The id of the answer this prediction belongs to